 National Estuarine Research Reserve System sites protect estuarine land and water and provide habitat for wildlife.
 These sites also provide educational opportunities for students, teachers, and the public and serve as laboratories for scientists (15 CFR Part 921).
 The National Estuarine Research Reserve Program was established through the Coastal Zone Management Act and is administered in coordination with the National Marine Sanctuary System.
 Each reserve is managed by a state agency or university with input from local partners on a site-specific basis.
-There are five National Estuarine Research Reserves in the Study Area that are included in the National System of Marine Protected Areas (see Table 6.1-1).
+There are five National Estuarine Research Reserves in the Study Area that are included in the National System of marine protected (see Table 6.1-2 and Figure 6.1-1 through Figure 6.1-4).